BlqzingIce/BlqzingIce/README.md

 hey there im learning c++ rn and most likely in pain
 update: c# is so much better
 second update: c is actually kinda cool
+third update: c# supremacy

 <!---
 BlqzingIce/BlqzingIce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.